 The Department for Work and Pensions (DWP) is responsible for welfare and pension policy and is a key player in tackling child poverty.
 It is the biggest public service delivery department in the UK and serves over 20 million customers.
 DWP is a ministerial department, supported by 13 agencies and public bodies.

-Guidance: Universal Credit statistics: background information and methodology
+Guidance: Universal Credit and childcare

 The Directory: Law Associations: Lawyers